tsgates/arch-wiki-markdown/wiki/General_Troubleshooting.md

 to what is going on with the system.
 And you can now start working on a proper fix.

-If you require any additional support, it can be found at irc.freenode.net #archlinux
+If you require any additional support, it can be found on the Forums or IRC at irc.freenode.net #archlinux

 Session permissions
 -------------------